 Electronic issue (EI) is the selection and issue of red cell units where compatibility is determined by the Laboratory Information Management System (LIMS) without serological testing (serological crossmatch) of donor cells against patient plasma.

-The ability to perform EI depends on robust IT rules and laboratory processes and on patient transfusion history and sample criteria as specified in national guidelines (BCSH IT and BCSH Guidelines for pre-transfusion compatibility procedures in blood transfusion laboratories).
+The ability to perform EI depends on robust IT rules and laboratory processes and on patient transfusion history and sample criteria as specified in national guidelines (BSH IT and BSH Guidelines for pre-transfusion compatibility procedures in blood transfusion laboratories).

 Laboratory staff will advise on whether urgent requests for blood can be made available rapidly by EI based on the following criteria:

-If ALL of the following patient and sample criteria are met, then electronic issue is acceptable for that patient sample:
+If ALL of the following patient and sample criteria are met, then electronic issue is acceptable for those patients where the sample being used for release of red cells meets the following specifications:

 - Blood group interpretation on the current sample is identical to the historical record.